-The computer-generated image shown here derives from a fluid-dynamics (CFD) simulation predicting the water pressures that will be exerted on the main hull surfaces as the craft accelerates at the beginning of a run.
-Although the figures (in Pascals = Pa) are obscured here for reasons of confidentiality, the colour-coding of the image clearly indicates the distribution of areas of higher pressure (shown in red and yellow) and lower pressure (green and blue).
+The computer-generated image shown here derives from a fluid-dynamics simulation predicting the water pressures that will be exerted on the external surfaces of the main hull as the craft accelerates at the beginning of a run.
+Although the figures (in Pascals = Pa) are obscured here for reasons of confidentiality, the colour-coding of the image clearly indicates the concentrated area of higher pressure (shown in red and yellow) and the regions of lower and negative pressures (green and blue).

-We undertook analysis of this kind because we needed to gain a thorough understanding of the loadings on the hull before we could finalise its structural design.
+We undertook computational fluid dynamics (CFD) analysis of this kind because we needed to gain a thorough understanding of the loadings on the hull before we could finalise its structural design.

 The start of each run is a critical phase.
 As the boat accelerates, it must rise up out of the water and skim along on its four planing surfaces, so as to overcome the enormous drag that would otherwise build up and limit speeds.
 Visible in the image at left is the 'step' on the underside of the hull that will help the boat 'unstick' from the water as it rises up.
 Also visible is the chine around the lower portion of the bow, which acts in a similar way to help the boat slip its watery bonds.